jokecamp/jokecamp.com/_posts/2013-12-18-experiment-in-restful-api-partial-updates-via-patch-verb-in-servicestack.markdown

 layout: post
 slug: experiment-in-restful-api-partial-updates-via-patch-verb-in-servicestack
 title: Experiment in Restful API Partial Updates via PATCH verb in ServiceStack
+desc: "A code experiment and demo of a ServiceStack API implementation of a partial resource update with the PATCH verb."
 wordpress_id: 1238
 categories:
 - Code